adrianlzt/cerebro/linux/performance/sysdig/ejemplos.md

 Print process name and connection details for each incoming connection not served by apache. sysdig -p "%proc.name %fd.name" "evt.type=accept and proc.name!=httpd"

-Show the network data that apache exchanged with 192.168.0.1. sysdig -A -c echo_fds fd.sip=192.168.0.1 and proc.name=httpd

 Show every time a file is opened under /etc. sysdig evt.type=open and fd.name contains /etc